sosiristseng/blog-hugo-codeit/source/_posts/julia/thoughts.md

 - Piracy: redefining an existing function or twisting the behavior of a function
 - Narrow argument type
-- Non-concrete field type
-  - `struct A x::Real end`) provides no performance benifit againts a plain `struct A x end`.
+- Non-concrete field type: `struct A x::Real end` provides no performance benefit against a plain `struct A x end`.
 Use parametric types instead.
   ```julia
   struct A{T<:Real}
     x::T